In this post

 - Polar M600 - Identical to the previous case, although with a renewed sensor.

-- External optical sensors - I am referring to "passive" sensors that simply send out heart rate data.
-That is, Mio's products (Mio Link, Alpha, Fuseetc.) and Scosche RHYTHM+They are not "intelligent" devices nor do they have memory capable of storing data, so even if the sensor allows it, the device cannot do it.
+- External optical sensors - I am referring to "passive" sensors that simply send heart rate data.
+That is, Mio products (Mio Link, Alpha, Fuseetc.) and Scosche RHYTHM+.
+They are not "smart" devices nor do they have memory capable of storing data, so even if the sensor would allow it, the device cannot.

-- Suunto Spartan Sport - At the moment the only thing we know is that the sensor will be from Valencell (same manufacturer as Scosche RHYTHM+) and it is not clear if it will support the function, so for the moment it will remain in this section of "not supported".
+- Suunto Spartan Sport - At the moment the only thing we know is that the sensor will be from Valencell (same manufacturer as Scosche RHYTHM+) and it is not clear if it will support the function.
+So for the moment it will remain in this "not supported" section.